imixs/imixs-cloud/doc/INGRESS.md

-### The Middleware Configuration
+#### The Middleware Configuration

 The file *002-deployment.yaml* contains also optional middleware configurations.
-This can be used to secure services (e.g. the Traefik Web Dashboard) with a basic authentication.
-You can edit this file to customize the middleware configuration.
-Read the section [Security](SECURITY.md) for more information.
+This configuration is be used for example to secure services (e.g. the Traefik Web Dashboard) with a basic authentication.
+See the section [Middleware](#middleware) below.

 ### The Traefik Web Dashboard